testcontainers/testcontainers-go/docs/modules/grafana-lgtm.md

 If you need to set a different Grafana LGTM Docker image, you can set a valid Docker image as the second argument in the `Run` function.
 E.g. `Run(context.Background(), "grafana/otel-lgtm:0.6.0")`.

+#### Admin Credentials

+If you need to set different admin credentials in the Grafana LGTM container, you can set them using the `WithAdminCredentials(user, password)` option.

 {% include "../features/common_functional_options.md" %}

 ### Container Methods